halayuba/laravel-mini-crm/readme.md

 ### Disclaimer
-Mini CRM is still is just for demo purposes.
+Mini CRM is just for demo purposes.
 Although it is a work in progress with many more features to be added regularly, we offer no active support and we do not guarantee the stability of the code so be cautious not to use Mini CRM in any production environment.

 ### Setup Instructions
 ```